-What Is Clienteling?
+What is Clienteling?

-The most widely accepted clienteling definition is a technique used by retail sales associates to establish long-term customer relationships based on data about their purchases, behavior, and preferences.
+Clienteling is a technique used by retail sales associates to establish long-term customer relationships based on data about their purchases, behavior, and preferences.

 Clienteling embodies your brand’s personality, relatability, and values.
 It drives sales by creating personal connections with customers that turn into long-term relationships.